-- 16.23.4 Any Councillor, except any other Cabinet member, may ask the Leader or a Cabinet Member, as appropriate, one oral question without notice on any matter affecting the Council's area. - 16.2.24 No question shall be asked on a matter concerning a Planning or Licensing application. - 16.2.35 A Councillor may ask one brief supplementary question arising from the reply given to a question they have submitted but shall do so only if called by the Chairman. - 16.2.46 A Councillor other than the original questioner may ask a brief supplementary question at the Chairman's discretion. - 16.2.57 A record of all questions and answers will be included in the minutes of the meeting.

-17. Answers re: Public Question Time and Councillors' Oral Questions

-- 17.1 The relevant Member of the Cabinet or committee chairman may - 17.1.1 Respond orally to the question/comment; and/or - 17.1.2 Decline to respond; and/or - 17.1.3 Make reference to an existing publication; and/or - 17.1.4 Circulate a written response at the Council meeting or subsequently; and/or - 17.1.5 Request a Chief Officer or Head of Service to respond where practicable
+- 16.4 No question shall be asked on a matter concerning a Planning or Licensing application. - 16.5 A Councillor may ask one brief supplementary question arising from the reply given to a question they have submitted but shall do so only if called by the Chairman. - 16.6 A Councillor other than the original questioner may ask a brief supplementary question at the Chairman's discretion. - 16.7 A record of all questions and answers will be included in the minutes of the meeting. - 17.
+Answers re: Public Question Time and Councillors' Oral Questions - 17.1 The relevant Member of the Cabinet or committee chairman may - 17.1.1 Respond orally to the question/comment; and/or - 17.1.2 Decline to respond; and/or - 17.1.3 Make reference to an existing publication; and/or - 17.1.4 Circulate a written response at the Council meeting or subsequently; and/or - 17.1.5 Request a Senior Officer to respond where practicable

-18. Notice of a new proposal
+18. Submitting a motion